protocol7/lohan/README.md

 # Lohan

 Playground for exploring algorithms and data types.
+Implemented in Clojure, mostly as a learning exercise.
+Code not written for use in real systems, so don't.

 Inspired by [aphyr/meangirls](https://github.com/aphyr/meangirls).